 The card room is a non-smoking venue, which features a Bad Beat Jackpot and a Royal Flush Jackpot promo.

 Players can choose from two daily tournaments, which include Rebuys, Deepstacks, Bounties and Turbos.
-However, high stakes players may be disappointed with the selection, as the only time Mohegan supports MTTs with buy-ins of $100 or greater is on Fridays and Saturday.
+Mid-high stakes players will be delighted with the selection, as Mohegan supports MTTs with buy-ins of $100 or greater take place on Mondays, Wednesdays, Fridays and Sundays.

-Mohegan Sun operates its own online casino in the Garden State and will likely participate in the PA iGaming market, perhaps in a partnership with PokerStars.
+Mohegan Sun operates its own online casino in the Garden State and has a solid foothold in the PA iGaming market, via their partnership PokerStars, which is currently the only online game in town.

 The Meadows Racetrack & Casino